NatronGitHub/Natron/libs/exprtk/readme.txt

 result1 respectively.
 The first is of scalar type (double), the second is of  string type.
-Once the  expression has  been evaluated, the two variables will have been updated  with the new result values,  and can then be further utilized from within the calling program.
+Once the  expression has  been evaluated, the two variables will have been updated  with the new result values,  and can then be further utilised from within the calling program.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~